Obituary: Susan Dinkle Lindley

 Growing up, Susan and her older brother Stephen embraced the rich culture, history and natural world of New Mexico.
 When she left home to attend Scripps College in 1963, she carried along her family’s passion for the arts and compassion for others, as well as deep and abiding connections to the land of enchantment.

 Shortly before earning her B.A. from Scripps in 1967, she married Haines Lindley, a graduate of Claremont Men’s College (now Claremont McKenna).
-They divorced amiably in 1973.
+They divorced amicably in 1973.

 She majored in painting and art history, yet as a student of Scripps’ superb humanities program, gained extensive knowledge and perspective, “a grounding, in the wider world and its works,” her family shared.